krishNA2000000/C-Programs/README.md

     return 0;
 }

+explanation:

+#include <stdio.h>

+Includes the Standard Input Output library needed for printf().

+#include <math.h>

+Includes the Math library to use mathematical functions like sqrt() and pow().

+int main()

+Entry point of the program.

+float x1 = 2, y1 = 2; float x2 = 5, y2 = 6;

+Initializes the coordinates of the two points that lie on the circumference of the circle and are endpoints of the diameter.

+float radius, diameter, area;

+Declares variables to store radius, diameter, and area of the circle.

+diameter = sqrt(pow(x2 - x1, 2) + pow(y2 - y1, 2));

+Calculates the distance between the two points using the distance formula:

+distance=sqrt((x2-x1)^2+(y2-y1)^2)

+Since the line joining the two points is the diameter, this gives us the diameter of the circle.

+radius = diameter / 2;

+Radius is half of the diameter.

+area = 3.14159 * radius * radius;

+Uses the area formula for a circle:

+Area=𝜋𝑟^2

+Approximates

+π as 3.14159.

+printf("Area of the circle: %.2f\n", area);

+Prints the area of the circle rounded to two decimal places.

+return 0;

+Ends the program successfully.

 //write a c program to determine and print the sum of the following harmonic series for a given value of n: 1+1/2+1/3+.......+1/n. the value of n should be given interactively through the terminal.